-How much women lubricate is generally about how aroused or relaxed a woman is.
-It's common for women to have a tougher time getting relaxed and aroused when they're first sexually active than later, so I'm unsurprised to hear you reporting that several years after becoming more sexually active you're finding you're lubricating more.
+How much women lubricate is generally about how aroused or relaxed a person is.
+It's common for a person with a vagina to have a tougher time getting relaxed and aroused when they're first sexually active than later, so I'm unsurprised to hear you reporting that several years after becoming more sexually active you're finding you're lubricating more.
 As well, the vagina being less "tight" is usually also about relaxation and arousal.
 The frequency of the sex you have is something else that isn't going to have any impact here.

 I would be sure you are current with your sexual healthcare.
 If you are having increased discharges all the time, you want to be sure, for instance, that you don't have them due to an infection like Chlamydia or a bacterial infection.
 If you get a clean bill of health on that score, you can rest assured that this is all normal.
 Lubrication is healthy, and so is the vagina loosening with arousal and relaxation, but if you're finding these things change your experience of sex, you may just need to make some changes to the sex that you're having.
 That may mean adding other activities to your sex life besides intercourse, experimenting with new positions or dynamics during intercourse.
 It also sounds to me like you might need to just revisit your own sexuality, separate from your partner: how about investing some extra time in your own masturbation?